shichongrui/saws/packages/api/README.md

 ## Development <a id='development'>

 In development, API services will build your API from the entrypoint file and register it with the local Lambda server.
 It will then start up an HTTP server that will behave similarly to API Gateway and route calls to your API server.
+Anytime any files change in your API service, it will rebuild the code automatically.

 If your API service depends on the `@saws/cognito` `CognitoService`.
 It will also authenticate all HTTP requests against the `CognitoService`'s user pool.